Skip to content

 “We’re both very worried about climate change, but also because of hugely rising energy bills.”

-They also took the choice to retrofit their home to show what can be done, and perhaps inspire others in the local community too.
+They also decided to retrofit their home as an example of what can be done, and hopefully inspire others in the local community too.

-While upgrading insulation and draught proofing, they both understood they would need to improve ventilation and create good airflow to avoid issues related to dampness.
+While upgrading the insulation and draught proofing, they both understood they would need to improve ventilation and create good airflow to avoid any potential dampness issues.

 Bay windows on the estate were shown to be a source of leaking heat.

-They had 10cm of loft insulation alongside cavity wall insulation put in 12 years ago, paid for by a government grant.
-Since that time, they discovered the job wasn’t done competently and some of the cavity wall insulation had slumped.
+They had installed 10cm of loft insulation and cavity wall insulation 12 years prior, funded by a government grant.
+However, they later found out the work wasn’t done properly, and some of the cavity wall insulation had sagged.

-The home had double glazing in some areas, but it was beginning to fail with condensation appearing on the inside of windows, and some of the window frames were beginning to buckle.
+While certain areas of the home had double glazing, it was showing signs of wear.
+Condensation was forming on the inside of windows, and some window frames were starting to buckle.

 They already had solar PV panels installed on the roof.